pu2clr/SI4735/extras/schematic/README.md

 ## Basic schematic with TFT

-The schematic below guides you to build your own receiver based on the SI473X with TFT display.
-The sketches available on [examples/SI47XX_04_TFT/](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_04_TFT) folder decribe the wire up used by the TFT selected by the author.
+The schematic below demonstrates how to build your own receiver based on the SI473X with TFT display.
+The sketches are available on [examples/SI47XX_04_TFT/](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_04_TFT) folder decribe the wire up used by the TFT selected by the author.
 Please, read the comments at the beginning of each sketch example.

 ![Basic schematic with TFT](../images/schematic_tft.png)